programmatordev/php-api-sdk/README.md

 #### `addPreRequestListener`

-The `addPreRequestListener` method is used to add a function that is called before a request, and all handled data, has been made.
+The `addPreRequestListener` method is used to add a function that is called before a request has been made.
 This event listener will be applied to every API request.

 ```php